Susumu Yokosuka: Mexico

 After a brief stay in the Michinoku Pro Wrestling dojo, he entered Ultimo Dragon's dojo in Mexico.
-He debuted in 1998 as a third term student.
+He debuted in 1998 as a third-term student.
 He and Yasushi Kanda formed a tag team there, and they found success, winning the IWRG Intercontinental Tag Team Championship.
 They would hold these titles upon their arrival in Toryumon.

 Toryumon / Dragon Gate

 M2K

-He and Kanda debuted in Toryumon as a heel team, causing mayhem in matches and frequently forcing double countouts to disappoint fans and ruin shows.
-They were invited to join the legendary Crazy Max stable and accepted, but turned on them later that same night.
+He and Kanda debuted in Toryumon as a heel team, causing mayhem in matches and frequently forcing double count-outs to disappoint fans and ruin shows.
+They were invited to join the legendary Crazy Max stable and accepted but turned on them later that same night.
 A few months later they were joined by Masaaki Mochizuki, and they dubbed themselves M2K (meaning two Mochizukis and Kanda).
 They added Darkness Dragon, Chocoball Kobe, and Genki Horiguchi to their ranks over time (Horiguchi replaced Kobe).

 On December 15, 2002, he won his first singles title when he topped Kenichiro Arai for the NWA World Welterweight Title, but six days later he was stripped of the belt because he won it due to outside interference.
-He won it a second time from Arai cleanly on May 27 of the following year, but lost it to Ryo Saito on September 30.
+He won it a second time from Arai cleanly on May 27 of the following year but lost it to Ryo Saito on September 30.
 He also had two reigns as UWA World Trios Champion, the first time with Kanda and Dragon in July, and the second with Dragon and Masaaki Mochizuki in October.

 After Masaaki Mochizuki was kicked out of M2K early in 2002 for trying to reform it, Susumu Mochizuki challenged Masaaki Mochizuki to a match on February 24 for the rights to the Mochizuki surname.
-Susumu Mochizuki lost, and was forced to rename himself Susumu Yokosuka, after his home town.
+Susumu Mochizuki lost and was forced to rename himself Susumu Yokosuka, after his hometown.

 Do FIXER

 Magnum TOKYO would take over M2K, eventually transforming it into Do FIXER after Yasushi Kanda retired due to neck problems.
 Like all of his stablemates, he served as a backup dancer for Magnum TOKYO.
-During this time, Yokosuka formed a long lasting tag team with K-ness (formerly known as Darkness Dragon), and continued to establish himself as a choker.
-He and K-ness would make it to the finals of the inaugural Rey de Parejas Tournament in 2003, but lost to Dotti Shuji and Brother Yasshi.
+During this time, Yokosuka formed a long-lasting tag team with K-ness (formerly known as Darkness Dragon) and continued to establish himself as a choker.
+He and K-ness would make it to the finals of the inaugural Rey de Parejas Tournament in 2003 but lost to Dotti Shuji and Brother Yasshi.
 Also in 2003, he captured the UWA World Trios Championship for a third time that year in May with Genki Horiguchi and Ryo Saito.